Florida Asbestos Exposure Lawyers

 Asbestos is made up of a collection of six naturally-occurring minerals.
 These minerals are composed of fire and chemical-resistant fibers.
 Because of these characteristics, asbestos was incorporated into a multitude of products that were used daily, such as fireproof gear and building materials.
 Eventually, it became known that asbestos-exposure is a cause of mesothelioma, a fatal form of lung cancer.
 As a result, the federal government sought to limit asbestos use and exposure in 1972.
 Asbestos exposure results from swallowing or inhaling the fibers.
 While most people inhale trace amounts, serious injuries only occur from repeated, severe exposure.

-Firsthand Asbestos Exposure
+The Danger of Firsthand Asbestos Exposure

 When asbestos fibers are released into the air, individuals are at risk of breathing them into their respiratory system.
 If that happens, the fibers may become trapped for life and cause severe problems.
 Many industrial workers are at a higher risk for asbestos exposure because of the presence of asbestos in industrial products.